BriarVesper/deipNOM-MERN/README.md

     - Allow the user to remove recipes from the list

 #### Running locally
 In order to run deipNOM locally, you will require `docker` as well as a Cloudinary account.
-You also have to create an `.env` file.
-From the srv directory:
+You also have to create and fill in both `.env` files:

 ```
-$ cp .default.env .env
+$ cp srv/.default.env srv/.env
-$ nano .env
+$ cp ux/.default.env ux/.env
-Fill in the variables with your Cloudinary credentials
+srv/.env should be populated with your Cloudinary credentials, and ux/.env should be populated with your host machine's IP.
 ```

 After doing that, from the root, run `docker-compose up --build`.